What is traceability and how to implement in manufacturing?

 Not just for products that have a short shelf life, but for products that will become outdated due to technological advancements.

-You might think that you don’t need product traceability since you don’t sell perishable goods.
+You might think that you don’t need a traceability program since you don’t sell perishable goods.

-When you start using product traceability, you can start taking advantage of:
+When you start using a traceability program, you can start taking advantage of:

 Having your product information from end-to-end means you can perform an in-depth analysis of your manufacturing routes to see the root cause of any problem.